 A CMMG STA that receives an RTS frame in a CMMG or CMMG duplicate PPDU that has the RXVECTOR parameter DYN_BANDWIDTH equal to Static behaves as follows:

-— If the NAV indicates idle and CCA has been idle for the secondary channel (secondary 540 MHz channel) in the channel width indicated by the RTS frame’s RXVECTOR parameter CH_BANDWIDTH for a PIFS period prior to the start of the RTS frame, then the STA shall respond with a CTS frame carried in a CMMG or CMMG duplicate PPDU after a SIFS.
+— If the NAV indicates idle, the STA is not NSTR limited and CCA has been idle for the secondary channel (secondary 540 MHz channel) in the channel width indicated by the RTS frame’s RXVECTOR parameter CH_BANDWIDTH for a PIFS period prior to the start of the RTS frame, then the STA shall respond with a CTS frame carried in a CMMG or CMMG duplicate PPDU after a SIFS.
 The CTS frame’s TXVECTOR parameters CH_BANDWIDTH shall be set to the same value as the RTS frame’s RXVECTOR parameter CH_BANDWIDTH.

+If all of the conditions in the previous paragraph are met, except that the STA is NSTR limited, then the STA may respond with the CTS frame as described in that paragraph.

 — Otherwise, the STA shall not respond with a CTS frame.